-These requirements concern only pets who accompany their owner or person responsible for them on behalf of the owner and who are not intended to be sold or transferred to another owner.
+These requirements only concern pets who accompany their owner and who are not intended to be sold or transferred to another owner.

 If the puppy or kitten is shipped in commercial purposes for example by cargo, the import requirements can be found on our website Trade of dogs, cats and ferrets between EU countries.